Table Of Contents

 How To Measure, Monitor, And Control AWS Lambda And Fargate Costs

-Using AWS Lambda or AWS Fargate not only relieves you of managing clusters of servers but can also lower your AWS costs compared to using Amazon ECS.
+Using AWS Lambda or AWS Fargate not only relieves you of managing server clusters but can also lower your AWS costs compared to Amazon ECS.
 The problem with serverless infrastructure is that it’s often difficult to visualize, analyze, and optimize costs.

-It’s critical to have a platform that can accurately collect, analyze, and report serverless resource usage metrics.
+It’s critical to have a platform that accurately collects, analyzes, and reports serverless resource usage metrics.
 However, most cost management tools aren’t up to the job; they require you to update cost allocation tags continually.

 With CloudZero, you can accurately track AWS Lambda or AWS Fargate costs without tagging.
-We’ve also built CloudZero on serverless infrastructure as more of an observability tool than a mere cost tool.
+We’ve also built CloudZero on serverless infrastructure, treating it as an observability tool rather than a mere cost tool.
 This provides you with continuous cost insight into metrics you care about: cost per customer, cost per software feature, cost per team, cost per product, and more.

 You can also track your containerized and non-containerized costs down to the hour, cluster, namespace, and pod.